Current Market Trend

 The leading underlying causes of death in Australia are coronary heart disease, stroke, dementia (including Alzheimer disease), lung cancer, chronic obstructive pulmonary disease (principally emphysema and chronic bronchitis), breast cancer, prostate cancer, diabetes and colorectal cancer.
 Although Australians are living longer, they are also increasingly suffering from chronic diseases.
-Approximately 50 percent of all Australians have one chronic disease and around 20 percent have at least two.
+Approximately 50% of all Australians have one chronic disease and around 20% have at least two.
 These include, cardiovascular disease, cancer, chronic kidney disease, diabetes, mental health, musculoskeletal conditions, oral health and respiratory diseases (including asthma and COPD).

 Hospitals, Procedures, Healthcare Professionals